Comprehensive Financial Solutions, Inc.

 Protecting Your Home Against Flood Loss

 The financial loss that comes with flooding can be devastating.
-Yet, many Americans are not protected against flood damages, primarily because flooding is not covered under a standard homeowners policy.
+The average flood claim payout from the National Flood Insurance Program is over $66,000.
+Yet, many Americans are not protected against flood damages, primarily because flooding is not covered under a standard homeowners policy.1

 Low vs. High Risk

 Even if you are in a moderate-to-low-risk area—homes not residing within mapped high-risk flood plains—you could suffer flooding at some point.
-In fact, moderate-to-low-risk areas account for nearly 25% of all National Flood Insurance Program insurance claims and one-third of federal disaster assistance for flooding.1
+In fact, moderate-to-low-risk areas account for more than 25% of all National Flood Insurance Program insurance claims.2

 Coverage Choices